 I lived with Borderline Personality Disorder, unknowingly, for the first thirty-five years of my life.

 Notice I just spoke in the past tense.
-I really had the disorder as powerfully as anybody ever has, and now I really don't have Borderline Personality Disorder.
+I really had the disorder affecting me as powerfully as anybody ever has, and now I really don't have Borderline Personality Disorder.

 After a major crisis which resulted in the total collapse of my life, and the excruciating loss of everything I held dear, I was forced to become an authority on Borderline Personality Disorder out of genuine, personal necessity.
-Over the course of roughly seven years, I managed to rid myself of the disorder once and for all.
+Over the course of roughly seven years, I managed to rid myself of the disorder for real.

 I now speak openly of the experience, sharing the intimate insights I gained along the way.
 I educate others on the subtle (and not-so-subtle) falsehoods that saturate so many popular sources of information on this subject.
 It is misdirection that will only interfere with your efforts and keep you pointed in the wrong direction.
-I want to help you from wasting time on the same conflicting and erroneous information that I myself had to sort through on my way to genuine recovery, so that you might accomplish authentic recovery in even less time than I did.
+I want to help you from wasting time on the same conflicting and erroneous information that I myself had to sort through on my way to authentic recovery, so that you might accomplish the same for yourself in less time.

 I'm just a regular guy.
 I'm not a doctor, I'm not a psychologist, I'm not a therapist.
-I have no legal license in any field of emotional health, nor mental Health.
+I have no legal license in any field of emotional health or mental Health.

-In fact, many things I share often directly contradict the professional community in general.
+In fact, many things I share directly contradict the professional community in general.
+Still, It's not unusual for those within the professional community, worldwide, to reach out for my feedback.
 I'm simply a guy who gained tremendous insights from a life-long, first-hand experience, and who now shares those insights with others.
-Still, It's not unusual for those within the professional community, worldwide, to reach out for my insights, in the interest of helping their patient populations more effectively.

-My hope is that this website will provide you with every accurate insight and resource you could possibly need to do the work yourself of recovering from, and escaping, emotional disorder; authentically and permanently.
+My hope is that my overall body of work will provide you with every accurate insight and resource you could possibly need to do the work yourself of authentically recovering from whatever emotional disorder you might be dealing with.